 2. From Joshua 6:1–21, briefly describe Joshua’s strategy to defeat Jericho.
 How would that plan glorify God?

-3. Reread Joshua 2:8–11 and consider what effect the Israelites walking around Jericho, described in Joshua 6, would have had on each of the following groups.
+3. Re-read Joshua 2:8–11 and consider what effect the Israelites walking around Jericho, described in Joshua 6, would have had on each of the following groups.

 a.
 The people of Jericho